-A. Existing structures located within the Conservation Slope District shall not be enlarged or altered more than 50% of its present lot coverage figure.

-B. Any modification, alteration, enlargement or improvement of any kind to an existing structure in the Conservation Slope District shall be reviewed by the Township Engineer to insure its environmental and structural soundness.
+- 1. Existing structures located within the Conservation Slope District shall not be enlarged or altered by more than 50% of its present lot coverage figure. - 2.
+Any modification, alteration, enlargement or improvement of any kind to an existing structure in the Conservation Slope District shall be reviewed by the Township Engineer to insure its environmental and structural soundness.